Pabau GO app

 An effective ADHD symptom tracker follows a structured workflow aligned with clinical assessment and treatment planning.

-1. Define the tracking window: Decide whether the patient will track daily (ideally for 2-4 weeks before returning to clinic) or weekly.
-Daily tracking captures more granular patterns but requires higher patient engagement.
-Weekly summaries work well for sustained monitoring.
+1. Define the tracking window: Decide whether the patient will track daily or weekly.
+A daily ADHD symptom tracker, kept for 2-4 weeks before the next visit, captures more granular patterns but asks more of the patient.
+Weekly summaries work well for sustained monitoring once treatment is stable.

-2. Rate core ADHD symptoms: Use a simple scale (e.g., 0-4, where 0 = not present and 4 = severe) for each of the 9 inattention symptoms (e.g., difficulty sustaining attention, forgetfulness, distractibility) and 9 hyperactivity-impulsivity symptoms (e.g., fidgeting, interrupting, restlessness).
+2. Rate core ADHD symptoms: Use a simple scale (for example, 0-4, where 0 = not present and 4 = severe) for each of the 9 inattention symptoms (such as difficulty sustaining attention, forgetfulness, and distractibility) and 9 hyperactivity-impulsivity symptoms (such as fidgeting, interrupting, and restlessness).
 The DSM-5 criteria provide the standard language for these items.

 3. Log medication and timing: Record the name, dose, and exact time medication is taken.
 Note when the patient perceives onset, peak effect, and wear-off.
 This data is critical for guiding dose adjustments and medication switches.

-4. Monitor mood and sleep: Capture hours slept, sleep quality, and mood/emotional regulation.
+4. Monitor mood and sleep: Capture hours slept, sleep quality, and mood or emotional regulation.
 Sleep deprivation is a known ADHD symptom amplifier, and many stimulant medications affect sleep.
 Tracking both reveals the interplay.

-5. Document context: Note significant events, stressors, or changes (e.g., “returned to school,” “increased work deadline,” “started new activity”) that might explain symptom fluctuations.
+5. Document context: Note significant events, stressors, or changes (for example, “returned to school,” “increased work deadline,” or “started new activity”) that might explain symptom fluctuations.
 This contextualizes the data and prevents false attribution to medication failure.

 Review the completed tracker at the patient’s next appointment.
 Look for: